Automation phases (Phase 1 to 4)

 - Competitor ASIN monitoring with automatic response candidate generation

-Even at Phase 4, actions tied to strategic decisions — such as creating a new campaign — remain in human hands.
-Not “everything” becomes automatic; only the areas where accountability is clearly scoped become automatic.
+Even if full automation is realized, actions tied to strategic decisions — such as creating a new campaign — are intended to remain in human hands.
+The idea is not to automate “everything,” only the areas where accountability is clearly scoped.

-- Scope: exclusion settings at the account / portfolio / campaign / keyword level
+- Scope: limit targets at the account / portfolio / campaign / keyword level

 Why the phased approach